Trampolín del Diablo is a spooky road in the Andes

-Located in the south of Colombia, going through the Valley of Sibundoy, the road between Mocoa and San Francisco in the department of Putumayo in Colombia, is one of the most dangerous roads in the world.
-The road was built in 1930 and zigzags the Andean mountain range.
+Located in the Putumayo Department of Colombia, the road from Mocoa to San Francisco is one of the most dangerous roads in the world.
+It was built in 1930 and zigzags the Andean mountain range.
 There have been numerous deaths from cars falling off.